jscas/jscas-server/md/Plugins.md

 {
   logger: {}, // an instance of the pino logger
   dataSources: {
-    knex: {}, // an instance of knex.js
+    mongoose: {}, // an instance of the mongoose object modeler
-    mongoose: {} // an instance of the mongoose object modeler },
+    postgres: {} // an `pg` connection pool instance },
   ticketLifetimes: {
     ticketGrantingTicketTTL: 'time in milliseconds',